 Instead of SR-22 insurance, the court might require you to obtain SR-22A insurance in order to reinstate your license.
 SR-22A insurance, which is specific to a few states including Texas, requires premium payments in six-month installments rather than the usual monthly billing for a standard SR-22.

 An SR-22A requirement is typically only imposed if you have been caught driving without insurance and in violation of Texas' financial responsibility law multiple times.

-If you need an SR-22 filing to reinstate your license, but you don't have a vehicle registered in your name, you can obtain a nonowners SR-22 insurance policy to meet the state's requirement.
-Non-owner SR-22 insurance in Texas provides liability coverage that meets the state's requirements, similar to an owners SR-22 policy, and it provides coverage whenever you drive a car belonging to someone else.
+If you need an SR-22 filing to reinstate your license, but you don't have a vehicle registered in your name, you can obtain a non-owner SR-22 insurance policy to meet the state's requirement.
+Non-owner SR-22 insurance in Texas provides liability coverage that meets the state's requirements and provides coverage whenever you drive a car belonging to someone else.

 Since it's limited to liability coverage and you presumably drive less regularly if you don't own a car, non-owner SR-22 insurance tends to have much lower rates than owner’s SR-22 insurance.